Department of Computer Science and Engineering

 Exams and Assignments

-Grading will be based on 6-7 quizzes, two exams, and 4-5 programming assignments.
-Graduate students will be required to present a paper to the rest of the class.
+Grading will be based on quizzes, exams, and programming assignments.
+Graduate students will also need to present a paper.

 Course Policies